GUDDU434/Expedia_CW_project/README.md

 ![cars](https://user-images.githubusercontent.com/99031812/155841785-f8645ba3-ea1c-40db-b442-89a690ac2e6a.PNG)

+5.In this, you can book a car from 1 pick-up point to a drop-off point according to your convenient date and time.
-2.You can also book a car directly from Airport to your hotel and we also provide return booking too.
+You can also book a car directly from Airport to your hotel and we also provide return booking too.

 ![airport](https://user-images.githubusercontent.com/99031812/155835108-a0f1027c-d972-43d2-b146-1dfdb0ee6077.PNG)